CGCookie/blender-addon-updater/README.md

 - One-click button to install update
 - Ability to install other (older) versions of the addon

+With this module, there are essentially  3 different configurations:
+- Connect an addon to github releases & be notified when new releases are out and allow 1-click install (with an option to install master if available)
+- Connect an addon to github releases & be notified when new releases are out, but direct user to website or download page instead of one-click installing
+- Configure the addon to one click install from master, not using github releases at all.
+No notifications (currently).

+*Note the repository is not currently setup to be used with single python file addons, this must be used with a zip-installed addon.
+It also assumes the use of the user preferences panel dedicated to the addon.*

 # High level setup